Terms and Conditions

 3.4 All Spa Products displayed on the Website are subject to availability.

 3.5 Where the Customer places an Order via the Website the following forms of payment are accepted: Visa,MasterCard.

-3.6 Where Spa Products are purchased via the Website payment for the Spa Products and all applicable delivery charges is in advance.
-The Supplier will not charge the Customer until the Order is dispatched.
+3.6 Where Spa Products are purchased via the Website, terms must be agreed or payment made for the Spa Products and all applicable delivery charges is in advance..

 4.1 The Supplier shall deliver the Spa Products to the location set out in the Order Confirmation (or such other location as the parties may agree) on or around the Delivery Date.
 For the avoidance of doubt the Delivery Date shall be an estimate only and time for delivery shall not be of the essence.